the-teachingRSE-project/competencies/competencies.md

 They may also be familiar with High-Throughput Computing (HTC) and manage a network of heterogeneous compute resources, typically desktop workstations equipped with multicore processors and possibly GPU accelerators.
-They can apply their node-level performance engineering skills to maximize utilization of the available resources.
+They can apply their node-level performance engineering skills to maximise utilisation of the available resources.
 <!--Finally, they typically have expert knowledge in at least one compiled language,
 and can assist domain scientists who have excellent command of scripting languages but only a cursory understanding of compiled languages get up to speed with compiled software.-->

 #### ML-RSE
-The development of research software based on machine learning (ML) requires specialized theoretical background and experienced handling of appropriate software in order to produce meaningful results.
+The development of research software based on machine learning (ML) requires specialised theoretical background and experienced handling of appropriate software in order to produce meaningful results.
-This involves knowledge about data analysis and feature engineering, metrics that are involved in ML, ML algorithm selection and cross validation, and knowledge in mathematical optimization methods and statistics.
+This involves knowledge about data analysis and feature engineering, metrics that are involved in ML, ML algorithm selection and cross validation, and knowledge in mathematical optimisation methods and statistics.
 ML-RSEs analyse and check the suitability of an algorithm if it fulfils the needs of a certain task and they play a main role in deciding and selecting machine learning libraries for a given task.
-The increasing usage of ML in numerous scientific areas with social impact, involves an emphasized awareness and consideration of possible manipulative or discriminatory influences.
+The increasing usage of ML in numerous scientific areas with social impact, involves an emphasised awareness and consideration of possible manipulative or discriminatory influences.
-At the intersection of data science [@SSIDataScience] and Data-focused RSEs, the complex way of solving problems utilizing machine learning calls for this separate specialization.
+At the intersection of data science [@SSIDataScience] and Data-focused RSEs, the complex way of solving problems utilising machine learning calls for this separate specialisation.

 #### Web-Development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building